Advanced Manual CSV Import

 - sell - a sale of cryptocurrency which decreases balance remaining and triggers a capital gain event.

 - fiat-deposit - a deposit of your local currency into the exchange.
 Note, if you deposit a currency other then your local currency, you need to have a corresponding buy transaction of that currency.

-- transfer-in - a transfer of cryptocurrency to a wallet or exchange.
+- receive - a transfer of cryptocurrency to a wallet or exchange.
 Increases the balance remaining on the receiving address and decreases the balance remaining on the from address.
 Does not increase your overall balance remaining.
 Does not trigger a capital gain event.

-- transfer-out - a transfer of cryptocurrency from a wallet or exchange.
+- send - a transfer of cryptocurrency from a wallet or exchange.
 Increases the balance remaining on the receiving address and decreases the balance remaining on the from address.
 Does not decrease your overall balance remaining.
 Does not trigger a capital gain event.